AWS-Learning-Club-UP-Mindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/04 - Connecting to your instance.md

-# How to Connect to Your EC2 Instance
+# Connecting to your instance

 After launching your EC2 instance, follow these steps to connect: